GuanceCloud/guance-docs/docs/en/getting-started/getting-guance.md

 === ":material-numeric-2-circle-outline: Configure Monitor Information"

-    The following example shows that in the current workspace, once every 5 minutes, whether there is the maximum memory utilization value of a host ip in the past 5 minutes triggers different levels of threshold detection conditions.
+    The following example shows that in the current workspace, once every 1 minute, whether there is the maximum memory utilization value of a host ip in the past 15 minutes triggers different levels of threshold detection conditions.

     ![](img/getting-guance-10.png)